Skip to main content

 To complete this task:

-- In the credentials table, locate the OAuth Client credentials you want to view.
+3. In the credentials table, locate the OAuth Client Credentials you want to view.

-- In the Actions column, select View.
-The View Credential Details window opens.
+4. In the Actions column, select View.
+The View Credential Details window opens with information about the selected credentials.

 Rotate credentials

-Rotate existing credentials to generate a new Client ID and Client Secret.
-The credentials retain their time-to-live (TTL), selected roles (scope), and scan types.
+Rotate existing credentials to generate a new Client Secret.
+The existing credentials retain the Client ID, time-to-live (TTL), selected roles (scope), and scan types.
 You typically rotate credentials that are about to expire.

 You can rotate credentials using the Veracode Platform or the Identity API.